 Our robot door can be added to any fence, including iron and other metal fences.

-Can the mowers handle leaves from trees?
+Can the mowers handle leaves and sticks from trees?

 Yes, the mowers have no problem mowing through leaves that have fallen from trees and in fact do a great job mulching them to keep your lawn looking great.
 During heavy leaf fall seasons it may be necessary to request a full leaf cleanup service from our crews, but normal leaf cover won't prevent the mower from doing its job.
 Small sticks get mulched, while larger sticks will just get pushed out of the way by the mower.